TV-Rename/tvrename/quickstart.md

 8. Go to the **"When to watch"** tab to see all known future airdates of shows you are interested in.

 9. Link TV Rename to your **download folders** and setup the auto-scan funciton.
 This will mean that TV Rename will automatically scan whenever a new file is made available .

+4. Sit back and let TV Rename do all the hard work for you!

 Whatever manipulation TVRename does to your files, it will never change the season or episode number.
 If the names get screwed up, the season and episode number will be unchanged.
 This means that the problem should be (fairly easily) fixable after changing some settings, or adding new rules.